Physicist91/uwhpsc/notes/homeworks.rst

 Homeworks assigned in 2013 can be found in :ref:`2013_homeworks` and the code they refer to can be found in `$UWHPSC/2013/homeworks`.
 Some solutions to these homeworks are in the directory `$UWHPSC/2013/solutions`.
+These homeworks may be referenced in some of the lectures.

 2014 Homework assignments
 -------------------------